NXF Board & Governance

 Mary McAuliffe is an Assistant Professor in Gender Studies at UCD and holds a PhD from the School of History and Humanities, Trinity College Dublin.
 Her latest publications are; We were there; 77 women of the Easter Rising (co-written with Liz Gillis), and Sexual Politics In Modern Ireland on which she was a co-editor.
 She is past President of the Women’s History Association of Ireland.
 Her latest research includes a forthcoming biography of 1916 rebel, feminist and trade unionist, Margaret Skinnider, and a major research project on gendered and sexual violence during the Irish revolutionary period, 1919.

-Claire Egan is a Communications and PR professional who has worked in a variety of sectors over the past fifteen years including journalism, publishing, sport, higher education and currently corporate communications.
+Claire Egan is a Communications and PR professional who has worked in a variety of sectors including journalism, publishing, sport, higher education and currently corporate communications.
 She joined the board in 2018.
 She has a strong interest in social issues, including mental health and well-being, LGBT+ rights and equality issues.

 Steve Sands joined the NXF board in 2017 and serves on the GCN sub committee with a keen interest in governance and equality legislation.
 Steve works for daa and is also a part time lecturer in Trinity College Dublin in employment law and industrial relations.